20 Interesting Things That Get Better With Age

-This is particularly important in the present age of ‘recommendation economy’.
-The age where your track records, skill and character are a door opener in a lot of places.
+This is particularly important in the present age of the ‘recommendation economy’.
+The age where your track records, skill, and character are a door opener in many places.
 Furthermore, this business model will perhaps be the key to opportunities where remote jobs are dominating.

 In other words, your professed reputation in itself may not be enough, someone known to your prospective client has to guarantee that you are really worth your salt.
 This person quite likely could be the friend you have kept for so many years.